snap-stanford/snap-python/doc/source/reference/GetEdgesInOut.rst

 Return value:

-- tuple
+- list: [ int, int ]
-    The first value gives the number of reciprocal edges between the nodes in *NIdV*, and the second value gives the number of edges between the nodes in *NIdV* and the rest of the graph.
+    The list contains two elements: the first element gives the number of reciprocal edges between the nodes in *NIdV*, and the second element gives the number of edges between the nodes in *NIdV* and the rest of the graph.

-The following example shows how to use :func:`GetEdgesInOut' with :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to use :func:`GetEdgesInOut` with :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap